barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 ## Preface: philosophical constructs

-One of my favority things to do is contemplate questions that begin with *why* and *how* -- questions that often do not have clear answers, and have the power to transform otherwise banal topics into subjects worthy of meaningful inquiry.
+One of my favorite things to do is contemplate questions that begin with *why* and *how* -- questions that often don't have clear answers, and have the power to transform otherwise banal topics into subjects worthy of meaningful inquiry.
-This aligns with Zen teachings that any activity may present us with enlightenment if our perspective is trained.
+This aligns with Zen teachings that any activity may be a path to enlightenment.
 Everything matters, because everything is interconnected.

 In other words, everything has a philosophy.